-- 1. Press the Menu button. - The Operating Modes menu opens.
-2. Select the "Microwave" field. - A microwave output setting and cooking time are suggested. - 3.
-Use the rotary selector to set the microwave output setting and/or cooking time.

-4. Start the microwave using the Start/Stop button.
+- 1. Press the Menu button. - The Operating Modes menu opens. - 2.
+Select the "Microwave" field.
+A microwave output setting and cooking time are - suggested.Use the rotary selector to set the microwave output - 3.
+Use the rotary selector to set the microwave output setting and/or cooking time. - 4.
+Start the microwave using the Start/Stop button.
 The cooking time starts counting down.